ddev/ddev/docs/users/extending-commands.md

 ## Supported Command Hooks

 - `pre-start`: Hooks into "ddev start".
-Execute tasks before the project environment starts. **Note:** Only `exec-host` tasks can be run successfully for pre-start.
+Execute tasks before the project environment starts. **Note:** Only `exec-host` tasks can be generally run successfully during pre-start.
 See Supported Tasks below for more info.
-- `post-start`: Hooks into "ddev start".
-Execute tasks after the project environment has started.
-This only runs when the web container is created or recreated.
+- `post-start`: Execute tasks after the project environment has started.
-- `pre-import-db`: Hooks into "ddev import-db".
-Execute tasks before database import
-- `post-import-db`: Hooks into "ddev import-db".
-Execute tasks after database import
+- `pre-import-db` and `post-import-db`: Execute tasks before or after database import.
-- `pre-import-files`: Hooks into "ddev import-files".
-Execute tasks before files are imported
+- `pre-import-files` and `post-import-files`: Execute tasks before or after files are imported
-- `post-import-files`: Hooks into "ddev import-files".
-Execute tasks after files are imported.
+- `pre-composer` and `post-composer`: Execute tasks before or after the `composer` command.
+- `pre-stop`, `post-stop`, `pre-config`, `post-config`, `pre-exec`, `post-exec`, `pre-pause`, `post-pause`, `pre-pull`, `post-pull`, `pre-snapshot`, `post-snapshot`, `pre-restore-snapshot`, `post-restore-snapshot`: Execute as the name suggests.

 ## Supported Tasks

+ddev currently supports these tasks:

+* `exec` to execute a command in any service/container
+* `exec-host` to execute a command on the host
+* `composer` to execute a composer command in the web container

-### `exec`: Execute a shell command in the web service container.
+### `exec`: Execute a shell command in a container (defaults to web container).

 Value: string providing the command to run.
 Commands requiring user interaction are not supported.

-Example:
+You can also add a "service" key to the command, specifying to run it on the db container or any other container you use.

-_Use drush to clear the Drupal cache and get a user login link after database import_
+Example: _Use drush to clear the Drupal cache and get a user login link after database import_

 ```
 hooks: